Jouto25/armed-and-varied/README.txt

 Armed and Varied is a mod that adds more tiers of tools and armor, alongside updating some early gear to make adventuring in Minecraft a little more smoother.

-Click the tab to see the full detailed list of what the mod adds.

 Full Breakdown: